jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

 adding support for the finalized version of ACS standard should not be difficult.
 Gating-ML, an XML format proposed with ACS for describing gates and thier placement, has been gaining popularity.
-We are exploring how best to implement readers and writers for Gating-ML
+We are exploring how best to implement readers and writers for Gating-ML.

 Acknowledgements
 ----------------